Partners

 UN Women

-UN Women is an organization within the United Nations committed to promoting gender equality and empowering women.
-One of our key areas of focus is in the Mano River Basin of West Africa.
-In 2012-2013, UN Women partnered with VOSIEDA to support the economic empowerment of rural women in Rivercess and Grand Bassa Counties in Southern Liberia.
-Through this partnership, VOSIEDA provided training and assistance to 250 rural women in areas such as cassava processing, small business management, women’s rights, and income generation.
+UN Women, part of the United Nations, promotes gender equality and empowers women, particularly in the Mano River Basin of West Africa.
+In 2012-2013, we partnered with VOSIEDA to economically empower 250 rural women in Rivercess and Grand Bassa Counties, providing training in cassava processing, small business management, women’s rights, and income generation.

 Japan’s Grant Assistance For Grassroots Human Security (GGHSP)